MaxzorG/Just-Dance-Controller-PC/README.md

 ## Credits

 - Developed by **MAXZØR**.
 If you use the code please credit me.
-- Portions of the code and protocol logic were adapted from the [JDWebcam](https://github.com/comeraperuibe944/JDWebcam) repository by **comeraperuibe944**.
+- Protocol logic were adapted from the [JDWebcam](https://github.com/comeraperuibe944/JDWebcam) repository by **comeraperuibe944**.
+Thank you!
 ```